 How often should I update firmware for VPN reliability?

 Update regularly when new stable releases are published, especially if they mention VPN stability improvements.
 Always back up your configuration before upgrading.
-Tailscale not working with your vpn heres how to fix it
+Turbo vpn on pc your step by step guide to faster safer browsing 2026

 What are the best practices for remote access VPN user management?